mattjperez/techstars-scheduling-tool/README.md

 # My Solution
 Slackbot that accepts the input file via direct message and returns output file with supplemental information.

+The tentative schedule provided by the program sets a great starting point for staff to build from.
+If we assume the momentum for this task is slower in the beginning and faster in the end, this solution will help bypass that initial hurdle.

 ## Strengths
 - Speed and Accuracy
 	- This solution yields a tentative schedule that is guaranteed not to double book times or mentors and companies.